ffurrkann/internet-usage-monitor/README.md

 - Transparent, it doesnt take much space on your screen.
 - Alarms every 50MB of internet usage.
 (Just shows red line, not by sound.)
 - Shows up in front of everything.
 (Even if you are watching youtube video it shows the data you used in real time)
-- Changes color according to the background color.
+- Changes color of the font according to the background color.
 - Invisible on taskbar.
 - Works on all versions of Windows.